Neel Lalchandani joined Brown, Goldstein & Levy in November 2017.

 During law school, Neel represented clients in eviction, Social Security, criminal record expungement, and wage theft proceedings as a student attorney in the Stanford Community Law Clinic.
 He was Co-President of the American Constitution Society, participated in the Iraq Legal Education Initiative, and served as an editor for the Stanford Journal of Civil Rights and Civil Liberties.
 Neel also interned with the Civil Rights Division of the United States Department of Justice and with Human Rights First as a Ford Foundation Public Interest Fellow.

 Neel graduated with pro bono distinction from law school, where he also received the Judge Thelton E. Henderson Prize for his clinical work and the Gerald Gunther Prize for Outstanding Performance in Constitutional Law.

-Prior to attending law school, Neel taught and mentored high school students at Urban Prep Charter Academy for Young Men in Chicago.
-Neel also completed the Coro Fellows Program in Public Affairs and studied human rights in Lyon, France as a Humanity in Action Fellow.
+Prior to attending law school, Neel taught and mentored high school students at Urban Prep Charter Academy for Young Men in Chicago; completed the Coro Fellows Program in Public Affairs in San Francisco; and studied human rights as a Humanity in Action Fellow in Lyon, France.

 - Stanford Law School, J.D., 2015

 - University of Pennsylvania, B.A., summa cum laude, 2010

 - Umar Burley, et al. v.
 Baltimore Police Department, et al. – Represent two men who were wrongfully imprisoned for a combined 9.5 years because plainclothes officers of the Baltimore Police Department (some of whom later joined the Gun Trace Task Force) planted heroin in the men’s car (2019).

 - Rivera v.
 Mo’s Fisherman Exch., Inc. – Part of team that successfully negotiated a $1 million settlement on behalf of restaurant workers against the Mo’s Seafood chain for wage and hour violations (2018)